bvanhai/dotfiles/README.md

 ## Manage subtrees:

-Change dir to the root of this repo, then:
+Change dir to the root of this repository, then:

 Add `zsh-git-prompt` subtree: